-In studio, you will develop your own techniques in making, capturing the qualities of a particular location.
+In studio, you will develop techniques in making, capturing the qualities of a particular location.
 Through modelling, sketching, montage and writing you will begin to be propositional.
-We encourage you to be more deliberate and conscious in this creative act, drawing out architectural interventions that offer something special to the locations you have been recording.
+We encourage you to be more deliberate and conscious in this creative act, drawing out architectural interventions that offer something special.
 With ideas and ways of working gathered from investigations in London, you will develop strategies of conglomeration and projects that allow for spaces to deliberately conflict and converge; propositions that have the capacity to absorb additions, creating a social architecture with the potential for activities to take place within and around a building.
 We promote an idea of intensity of activity and mixture of use, heightening an urban experience rather than a singular, specific programme.
 These uses are likely to change over time and therefore tolerance should be designed into the architecture.
-Also, you are encouraged to consider timber prefabrication as a method of construction early in the design process.
-Offering many benefits, this type of construction provides the opportunity to work directly and collaboratively with skilled professional makers, as well introducing phasing and time to building processes and the transformation of the city.

 Charlotte Harris and Colin O’Sullivan